 The devil tethered his horse to one of the pinnacles at Widecombe Church, captured the sleeping Jan/Bobby, and rode away into the storm.
 As they flew over nearby Birch Tor, the four aces from Jan’s/Bobby’s pack of cards fell to the ground, and today, if you stand at Warren House Inn, you can still see four ancient field enclosures, each shaped like the symbols from a pack of cards.

-It was thought that the devil caused a lightning strike which did, in fact, hit the church, killed four parishioners, and wounded several others.
+It was thought that the devil caused a lightning strike which did, in fact, hit the church, killing four parishioners and wounding several others.

 On our last day in Dartmoor, we visited Brentor Church, which rises 1100 feet above sea level on an extinct volcano, and we also went to Lydford Gorge.
 The gorge can be hiked in its entirety in about three and a half hours, however, on the day we were there this was not advised, as it had rained the night before and there are downward sloping sections of slate that can be very slick.
 We opted to visit White Lady Falls, which are nearly 100 feet and quite impressive, and then drove the five minutes to the other entrance of the gorge to visit the Devil’s Cauldron.
 The Devil’s Cauldron is described as a ‘series of whirlpools.’
 This description understates the unusual beauty of the place, set here among the moors.
 What we found was a temperate rainforest area, unexpectedly in the middle of a British landscape, and the most beautiful pools and small waterfalls.
 It was such a lovely surprise and was absolutely stunning.